Vics

 The near

-side of the pitch and behind the goal was enclosed by banking.
+side of the pitch and behind the goal were enclosed by banking.
 Car parking

 occupied the road touchline with a small shelter up near the corner flag to the

 left.
-The facilities of changing rooms and clubroom with a small cover were on
+The facilities of changing rooms and a clubroom with a small cover were on

 the opposite side.